nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 void user_delete_name(Sdr sdr, Address eltData, void *argData)
 ```

-When provided, this function is automatically called by the sdrlist function being invoked; when the function is called it is passed the content of a list element (eltData, nominally the Address of an item in the SDR's heap space) and an argument, argData, which if non-NULL is normally the address in local memory of a data item providing context for the list element deletion.
+When provided, this function is automatically called by the sdrlist function being invoked; when the function is called, it is passed the content of a list element (eltData, nominally the Address of an item in the SDR's heap space) and an argument, argData, which if non-NULL is normally the address in the local memory of a data item providing context for the list element deletion.
 The user-supplied function performs any application-specific cleanup associated with deleting the element, such as freeing the element's content data item and/or other SDR heap space associated with the element.

 ---